developerfromjokela/sim800l-gsm-module/CONTRIBUTING.md

-# Raspberry Pi SIM800L GSM module contribution guidelines
+# construct-gallery contribution guidelines

 Contributions might involve:

-- Adding new core features
+- Adding features and enhancemeents
-- Adding a new plugin in the plugin directory
-- Providing a new dictionary file for a specific EQU or vehicle
-- Updating or adding pids/data in obd_message.py
-- Updating or adding AT messages in obd_message.py
+- Updating code
+- Performing corrections and bug fixing

 In all these cases, we operate the "Fork & Pull" model explained at